Illegal (1955 film): Critical response

 Film critic Bosley Crowther compared the film to The Asphalt Jungle but thought it was not as good.
 He wrote, "For one thing, the story of Illegal invades the higher echelons of crime, with a fast-thinking, double-dealing lawyer as the principal character ...
 The fact that this hard-bitten lawyer is played by Edward G. Robinson in his old vein of stinging sarcasm is a clue to what you may expect.
 But more than this and more than the climate of sordid deceit that is achieved is the fact that Illegal tries to blueprint The Asphalt Jungle's Marilyn Monroe.
-You may remember that Miss Monroe's was in the latter.
-One of her first speaking roles and as an adornment in the apartment of the criminal counselor.
+You may remember that Miss Monroe's first screen role was in the latter.
+She spoke not a word [actually, Monroe does speak in The Asphalt Jungle, and it was not her first role], but she went right to work as an adornment in the apartment of the criminal counselor.
 Well, in Illegal Jayne Mansfield plays precisely the same sort of role in the apartment of Albert Dekker, the big poobah of crime.
 Miss Mansfield, we might add, is the beauty who is imitating Miss Monroe in a feeble imitation of Once In a Lifetime on the Broadway stage."